 A Temporary Resident Visa is also known as a visitor visa.

 The main determining factor as to whether you require a Temporary Resident Visa before travelling to Canada, is nationality.
 If you are a citizen of a country that Canada has exempted from the Temporary Resident Visa requirement (known as a “visa-exempt” country), you must instead obtain an electronic Travel Authorization (eTA) before travelling to Canada by air (if travelling over land, visa-exempt individuals may obtain approval to enter Canada on a temporary basis at the Canadian border).

+Notably, U.S. citizens and lawful permanent residents of the U.S. are exempt from requiring an eTA.
 Travellers from all other countries must obtain a Temporary Resident Visa.
 Most Temporary Resident Visa applications are approved in a matter of days or weeks, though the approval rate and processing time varies from one visa office to another.
 Typically, visa holders are approved for a multiple-entry visa, allowing them to leave and re-enter Canada without needing to reapply.

 In addition, all visitors must travel with, and present on arrival, their travel document (i.e. passport).

 Not sure if you need a TRV or eTA?
 Click here to find out.